-The paperclip icon for email attachments reminds us
+The paperclip icon for email attachments reminds us of the email's papery past. |

 An irritating feature of my job is when someone sends an email on behalf of the chair, the dean, a vice president, or the president.
 Typically, the subject line indicates that the message is important.
 Then, when I open the email wondering what kind of excitement might be coming my way, my gratification is delayed by one lousy sentence with instructions to open the attachment.
 Really?
 People send important news but relegate it to an attachment?
 Yes, they do.
 It sucks.